Table of Contents

 Introduction to Chili Pepper Types

 Chili peppers are more than just a fiery kick in your favorite dish—they're a colorful, flavorful, and fascinating part of global cuisine.
-From the mild and sweet bell pepper to the scorching ghost pepper, there's a chili for every palate and purpose.
+From the mild and sweet Anaheim pepper to the scorching ghost pepper, there's a chili for every palate and purpose.
 Whether you're an amateur enthusiast or a seasoned chef, understanding the different types of chili peppers can elevate your cooking game and add depth to your meals.

 In this article, we'll take a fun and informative look at the most common chili pepper types, their heat levels, and how to use them in your kitchen.
 We'll also share some practical tips, a comparison table, and a buying guide to help you make informed choices when selecting your next batch of spicy goodness.